daidensacha/mp3-garden-journal/README.md

 ### Credits
 ***Flask App***
-Without the Code Institute code along [Task Manager project](https://github.com/Code-Institute-Solutions/TaskManagerAuth) as a reference, I feel this project would have been far more difficult.
-Time and time again I referred back to examples in the Task Manager project to grasp a concept, or to find my way through a situation.
+Without the Code Institute code along [Task Manager project](https://github.com/Code-Institute-Solutions/TaskManagerAuth) as a reference, I feel this project would have been far more complex.
+Time and time again, I referred back to examples in the Task Manager project to grasp a concept or find my way through a situation.
 ***Theme inspiration***
-I came across some [materializecss themes](http://swarnakishore.github.io/MaterializeThemes/#themes), and used them as the inspiration to develop my own theme template.
-I had to update the markup a little for the latest  version of marterializecss, and customised the theme to my own needs.
-But anylising these thems helped me to get a grasp of the structure and function of materializecss elements.
+I came across some [materializecss themes](http://swarnakishore.github.io/MaterializeThemes/#themes) and used them to develop my theme template.
+I had to update the markup for the latest version of marterializecss and customize the theme to my own needs.
+But analyzing these themes helped me to get a grasp of the structure and function of materializecss elements.

 ## NOTES

-## IMPROVEMENTS - FUTURE FEATURES
+## IMPROVEMENTS/ FUTURE FEATURES
 **Admin**
 - **User Groups**
-With limited time to complete my project, I have had to exclude developing the admn panel to how I would like it.
-Its a learning process, but in working on limiting users accessability, having users with different permissions, its clear that planning for, and assigning user group permissions is a good idea.
+With limited time to complete my project, I have had to exclude developing the admin panel to how I would like it.
+It's a learning process, but in working on limiting users' accessibility, having users with different permissions, it's clear that planning for and assigning user group permissions is a good idea.
 	- **User Management**
-	I would like to have a page in the admin profile, to list all users, and monitor their activity.
-It woudl also be good to be able to change the group permissions from the from this page.
+	I would like to have a page in the admin profile to list all users and monitor their activity.
+It would also be good to be able to change the group permissions from this page.
 I plan on changing and adding this to the site.
 - **Interest Groups**
-I see potential to develop this into a social plattform, where users with similar interests can connect and share their events, plants and infomation.
-This would be invaluable as an almanac, as it depends on experience, and the broader the user base of experience being input and contributed, the more accurate and helpful the information will be.
+I see potential to develop this into a social platform, where users with similar interests can connect and share their events, plants, and information.
+It would be invaluable as an almanac, as it depends on experience.
+The broader the user base of knowledge being input and contributed, the more accurate and helpful the information.

 ## BUGS and ISSUES
 - **MongoDB Schema**

-In the almanac page, I display the envents and plant information.
+On the almanac page, I display the events and plant information.
+Initially, I used the plant name in the ```garden_event```  as a key ```plant_id: "plant_name" ```collection, to identify the plant and display the info.
+When I came to updating plant information, I became aware this was not a good way when users changed the plant name, and then my code couldn't match the plant with the stored plant name in the garden event collection.
 I needed a way to identify the plant with the corresponding event.
-Initially I used the plant name in the ```garden_event```  as a key ```plant_id: "plant_name" ```collection, so I could identify the plant and display the info.
-When I came to updating plant information, I became aware this was not a good way when the plant name was changed, and then my code couldn't match tht plant with the stored plant name in the garden event collection.
-I decided to use the plant ObjectId instead, as it's immutable, and unique.
-I had some issued then which took me a while to work out, like how to complare the ObjectId string with the ObjectId.
-In my add/ edit_event routes, i used the MaterialDesing select as follows.
+I had some issues then, which took me a while to work out, like comparing the ObjectId string with the ObjectId.
+I decided to use the plant ObjectId instead, as it's immutable and unique.
+In my add/ edit_event routes, I used the Material Design select as follows.
 ```html+jinja
 <select id="event_plant_id" name="event_plant_id" class="validate" required>
 	<option value="" disabled selected>Choose Plant</option>